mermaid-js/mermaid/docs/README.md

 **Mermaid lets you create diagrams using text and code.** This simplifies the maintenance of complex diagrams.
 It is a Javascript based diagramming and charting tool that renders Markdown-inspired text definitions to create and modify diagrams dynamically.

 If you are familiar with Markdown you should have no problem learning [Mermaid's Syntax](./n00b-syntaxReference.md).
-The main purpose of Mermaid is to help Documentation catch up with Development.

 ![banner](img/header.png)